awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

      see [Fargate Configuration]
    - **DeletionTaskMemory:** (Default: 30720) Fargate task memory limit.
 For more info see [Fargate Configuration]
+   - **LambdaAPIMemorySize:** (Default: 128) The memory allocated to API handler Lambda functions.
+For more info see [Lambda Configuration]
+   - **LambdaJobsMemorySize:** (Default: 512) The memory allocated to Deletion Job Lambda functions.
+For more info see [Lambda Configuration]
    - **QueryExecutionWaitSeconds:** (Default: 3) How long to wait when checking if an Athena Query has completed.
    - **QueryQueueWaitSeconds:** (Default: 3) How long to wait when checking if